-Each of these three courses are offered online and in the fall and spring semesters only.
-Students who are provisionally admitted must take these three courses in the fall in order to begin graduate courses in the subsequent spring term, or take these three courses in the spring in order to begin graduate courses in the subsequent fall term.
+All students provisionally admitted must take and make a grade of C or higher in nine hours of undergraduate courses as determined by the department chair during the academic term prior to the start of graduate-level coursework.
+These nine hours of undergraduate courses will be offered in the fall and spring semesters only.
+Students who are provisionally admitted must take nine undergraduate hours in the fall in order to begin graduate courses in the subsequent spring term or take nine undergraduate hours in the spring in order to begin graduate courses in the subsequent fall term.
 Hours earned by taking these courses do not apply to the total number of hours required by the graduate program.

-Students who do not make a grade of A or B in each of the three courses will not be allowed to register for graduate courses.
-Each of these three courses may be repeated once in an effort to achieve a grade of A or B. Students who are unable to make a grade of A or B in these courses will not be admitted to the graduate program.
+Students who do not make a grade of C or higher in each of the three courses will not be allowed to register for graduate courses.
+Each of these three courses may be repeated once in an effort to achieve a grade of C or higher.
+Students who are unable to make a grade of C or higher in these courses will not be admitted to the graduate program.
 Grades earned in these courses do not factor in the student's graduate program GPA.

 Provisional admission status must be removed before students will be allowed to register for graduate courses beyond 12 graduate hours.
-For advancement from provisional to regular admission, the student must have obtained a grade average of 3.00 or higher on the first 12 or more hours of graduate-level courses, and must clear any other deficiencies.
+For advancement from provisional to regular admission, the student must have obtained a grade average of 3.00 or higher on the first 12 or more hours of graduate-level courses and must clear any other deficiencies.
 Students who are provisionally admitted but do not achieve regular admission status after completing 12 hours will be placed on academic suspension with the right of appeal.